spack/spack/lib/spack/spack/cmd/installer/README.md

 # Step 4: Run the installer

-Regardless of your method, a file called ``Spack.msi`` will be created inside the ``tmp``directory, which can then be run from Windows Explorer like any other installer.
+Regardless of your method, a file called ``Spack.msi`` will be created inside the ``tmp`` directory, which can then be run from Windows Explorer like any other installer.
 After accepting the terms of service, select where on your computer you would like Spack installed, and after a few minutes Spack will be installed and ready for use.

-If your Spack installation needs to be modified, repaired, or uninstalled, you can do either of these things by rerunning Spack.msi.
+If your Spack installation needs to be modified, repaired, or uninstalled, you can do any of these things by rerunning Spack.msi.

-Running the installer also creates a shortcut on your desktop that,when launched, will load a console identical to ``spack_cmd``, but with its initial directory being wherever Spack was installed on your computer.
+Running the installer also creates a shortcut on your desktop that, when launched, will load a console identical to ``spack_cmd``, but with its initial directory being wherever Spack was installed on your computer.
 Hence, the instructions in Step 5 can be done either in the ``spack_cmd`` console used in Steps 2 and 3